fdeblasio/pokeemerald-expansion/notes.md

 ### Next playthrough
 - Rustboro:
 - Dewford:
-    - Reduce Surf slots to just 3?
-(Variety will come from all the routes with water)
     - Get Exp.
 Share from Steven instead of from Mr. Stone after
         - Or leave it with Mr. Stone so that it's more out of the way to get, and therefore won't be used to break the game
             - It isn't on by default though, so could still be Steven